gsvamsikrishna/access-separation-within-a-single-confluent-cloud-kafka-cluster/README.md

 ## 3. Repeat the steps in Section 2 by replacing "team1" with "team2" to have a Service Account and ACLs created for Team 2.

 ## 4. Produce and Consume data using Team 1's Service Account to team1.orders topic works, but not for team2.users topic
 I will be using CLI to demonstrate granular Access.
-For first time users, click on 'CLI and Tools" on the bottom left corner of the left navigation pane.
+For first time users, click on "CLI and Tools" in the bottom left corner of the left navigation pane.
 "Confluent CLI" tab shows all the required commands with some pre-populated info such as environment-id and cluster-id.

 ![image](https://user-images.githubusercontent.com/73946498/191204328-a436b4da-d3e2-406b-8a3a-26b4f6c76d1f.png)

 P.S: Ignore --offset in consumer.
 I had a lot of messages already present in the topic.

-You can also see message in the Confluent Cloud UI
+You can also see the messages in the Confluent Cloud UI
 ![image](https://user-images.githubusercontent.com/73946498/191202903-7f6bb0b6-193e-48b2-abdf-13d0a307afcd.png)